-DIPLOMA IN THE HISTORY OF EUROPEAN PAINTING
+DIPLOMA IN THE HISTORY OF FUROPEAN PAINTING

 1 The course provides an introductory overview of the development of European art, and consists of weekly lectures and seminars.
-Within a historical framework, which extends from early Christian times until the twentieth century, the teaching covers various types of media, iconographical and stylistic issues, and the different genres encountered in the post-Renaissance period.
+Within a historical framework, which extends from classical antiquity until the twenty-first century, the teaching covers various types of media, iconographical and stylistic issues, and different genres.
 Consideration is also given to the visual and critical analysis of paintings.